spotDL/spotify-downloader/README.md

 # A few interesting forks
 1. [aasmpro/spotify/downloader](https://github.com/aasmpro/spotify-downloader)
-    - Sets metadata for songs that are already downloaded (v2 only)
+    - Sets metadata for songs that are already downloaded (v2 only.)